meshery/meshery.io/CONTRIBUTING.md

 ## Working with themes
 To differentiate between dark and light theme components, a base file ```rootvariables.scss``` has been created.
 It contains global CSS variables that can be accessed by using the ```var()``` keyword during styling elements.
 This file powers all the different styles (including font colors, background colors, image filters and image backgrounds) based on theme changes.

 It is advised to use these predefined styles for contributing to different features on the website that are theme dependent.
-Avoid creating your own CSS variabes.
+Avoid creating your own CSS variables.

 ### Example